 Causation – When a change in one variable is proven or shown to cause a change in another variable.
 This goes beyond correlation and has been proven, through a scientific experiment, to actually be a cause for the change observed in an experiment.

 Key Concepts to Know for the ACT Science Section

 Experiment design – This refers to the specific steps and circumstances under which an experiment takes place.
-It’s important to know that well-designed experiments need to isolate single, specific variables to be tested individually.
-If multiple variables are changing throughout each test, then it’s impossible to prove which one caused the end result.
+It’s important to know that well-designed experiments need to isolate single, specific variables for individual testing.
+If multiple variables change throughout each test, then it’s impossible to prove which caused the end result.

-Direct relationship – Data that is said to have a direct relationship will move in the same direction.
+Direct relationship – Data with a direct relationship move in the same direction.
 For example, if you increase Y, X also increases.
 If you decrease Y, X also decreases.

 Interested in seeing how your ACT/SAT scores affect your admission odds?
 Check out College Raptor’s free match tool today!